eduardo1020/eduardo1020/README.md

 ## Hi there 👋

-My name's Eduardo Melo 🇧🇷
+My name's Eduardo Melo 🤙🏽

 ## Works :man_technologist:

-Currently, I'm Junior Web Developer in Alest consultoria.
+Currently, I'm Junior Web Developer at Alest Consultoria.
 Our team is responsible for develop free websites and applications to clients.
 This is amazing to get more experience and skills.

 ## Skills :brain: